IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 Delayed OFF:       CF 00 00 00 00 00 00 00
 ```

 These labels describe the behavior seen on the bench.
-They do not prove that the values are the exact production encodings used by every W212.
+They do not prove that the values are the exact production encodings used by every W212 generation Mercedes-Benz vehicle.

 <h3 align="left">Testing the DBC ignition message at 0x245</h3>